-- 1. A bachelor's degree from an accredited college or university with a cumulative GPA of at least 2.00. - 2.
-Graduate college application. - 3.
-Official transcripts from each institution attended. - 4.
-Professional résumé in electronic format. - 52 Southern Nazarene University \$2016-2017 Graduate Catalog
+1. A bachelor's degree from an accredited college or university with a cumulative GPA of at least 2.00.

-5. Payment of registration fee (due upon taking the GSM-QWT Assessment).

-6. Make financial arrangements with the Office of Graduate Studies Financial Assistance.
+- 2. Graduate college application. - 3.
+Official transcript from the institution with your bachelor's degree statement. - 4.
+Professional résumé in electronic format. - 5.
+Payment of registration fee (due upon taking the GSM-QWT Assessment). - 6.
+Make financial arrangements with the Office of Graduate Studies Financial Assistance.